 The constructor for a JetDefinition can take a strategy argument (cf. section 3.2), which selects the algorithmic "strategy" to use while clustering.
 It is an enum of type Strategy with relevant values listed in table 2.
-Nearly all strategies are based on the factorisation of energy and geometrical distance components of the $d{ij}$ measure [10].
+Nearly all strategies are based on the factorisation of energy and geometrical distance components of the d{ij} measure [10].
 In particular they involve the dynamic maintenance of a nearest-neighbour graph for the geometrical distances.
 They apply equally well to any of the internally implemented hadron-collider jet algorithms.
-The one exception is NlnNCam, which is based on a computational geometry algorithm for dynamic maintenance of closest pairs [48] (rather than the more involved nearest neighbour graph), and is suitable only for the Cambridge algorithm, whose distance measure is purely geometrical.
+The two exceptions are: NlnNCam, which is based on a computational geometry algorithm for dynamic maintenance of closest pairs [57] (rather than the more involved nearest neighbour graph), and is suitable only for the Cambridge algorithm, whose distance measure is purely geometrical; and N2MHTLazy9AntiKtSeparateGhosts, intended specifically for area calculations with the anti- k_t algorithm (to be considered preliminary in v3.1; it can also be used for passive area calculations for other algorithms).

-The N2Plain strategy uses a "nearest-neighbour heuristic" [49] approach to maintaining the geometrical nearest-neighbour graph; N2Tiled tiles the $y-\phi$ cylinder to limit the set of points over which nearest-neighbours are searched for, 28 and N2MinHeapTiled differs only in that it uses an $N \ln N$ (rather than $N^2$ ) data structure for maintaining in order the subset of the $d{ij}$ that involves nearest neighbours.
+The N2Plain strategy uses a "nearest-neighbour heuristic" [60] approach to maintaining the geometrical nearest-neighbour graph; N2Tiled tiles the $y-\phi$ cylinder to limit the set of points over which nearest-neighbours are searched for,29 and N2MinHeapTiled differs only in that it uses an $N \ln N$ (rather than N^2) data structure for maintaining in order the subset of the d{ij} that involves nearest neighbours.
+Both use tiles of size at least $R \times R$, and search for a particle's nearest neighbours in the 3×3 set of tiles centred on that particle's own tile.
+The N2MHTLazy9 strategy is similar, however before considering a neighbouring tile it establishes whether the edge of the tile is closer than the particle's nearest same-tile neighbour.
+If not, it skips the tile, hence the name "lazy".
+The extra checks and bookkeeping introduce a speed penalty for moderate N, but at large N that is more than compensated for by the fact that one searches for neighbours in a smaller set of tiles.
+The N2MHTLazy25 strategy is almost identical except that it uses a 5×5 set of tiles of size at least R/2.
+All the lazy algorithms are new in FastJet 3.1.
 The N1nN strategy uses CGAL's Delaunay Triangulation [13] for the maintenance of the nearest-neighbour graph.
-Note that $N \ln N$ performance of is an expected result, and it holds in practice for the $k_t$ and Cambridge algorithms, while for anti- $k_t$ and generalised- $k_t$ with p < 0, huband-spoke (or bicycle-wheel) type configurations emerge dynamically during the clustering and these break the conditions needed for the expected result to hold (this however has a significant impact only
+Note that $N \ln N$ performance is an expected result, and it holds in practice for the k_t and Cambridge algorithms, while for anti- k_t and generalised- k_t with

-&lt;sup>28Tiling is a textbook approach in computational geometry, where it is often referred to as bucketing.
-It has been used also in certain cone jet algorithms, notably at trigger level and in [50].
+29Tiling is a textbook approach in computational geometry, where it is often referred to as bucketing.
+It has been used also in certain cone jet algorithms, notably at trigger level and in [61].